Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Discussion

-Translating to the graph domain, consider two connected nodes $i, j$, such that both $i$ and $j$ are extremely frequent (very high centrality).
-If we compute the $\pmi$ of this pair it will give us a very low score, because the numerator (joint probability) is dominated by the denominator (big individual probabilities), therefore the dot product of embeddings for these two nodes will give us a low score, which might be interpreted that the two nodes are not connected (while they are).
+Translating to the graph domain, consider two connected nodes \(i, j\), such that both \(i\) and \(j\) are extremely frequent (very high centrality).
+If we compute the \(\pmi\) of this pair it will give us a very low score because the numerator (joint probability) is dominated by the denominator (big individual probabilities), therefore the dot product of embeddings for these two nodes will give us a low score, which might be interpreted that the two nodes are not connected (while they are).
 This can seriously undermine the link predictor.
+It is very well known that many real-world networks, such as protein interaction, social, and citation, networks exhibit scale-free nature, where the degree distribution follows the power law, which results in networks that have few hubs to which all other nodes tend to attach \citep{barabasi2009}, \citep{dorogovtsev2002}, \citep{barabasi1999}.
 Therefore, we believe that a high joint probability for two highly frequent nodes should not be penalized, as it might be very indicative of a very plausible link between the two nodes.
-Hence, we would recommend $J$, the joint probability matrix, as the main choice for the computation of node embeddings for link prediction.
+Hence, we would recommend \(J\), the joint probability matrix, as the main choice for the computation of node embeddings for link prediction.